 What to Look For When Changes are Happening

-Your loved one may be displaying warning signs that could suggest they need more care and support.
-Unless you know what to look for, these changes may go undetected until a crisis happens.
-Knowing the signs is key; this list, Identifying Changes, may be of help.
+Your loved one may be showing warning signs that could suggest they need more care and support.
+If you know what the signs are you might be able to do something before there is a crisis.
+Identifying Changes is a good list of things to watch for.

-If your loved one doesn’t have a diagnosed medical condition but you see them becoming more vulnerable, you may want to consider the following section on frailty.
-Frailty is a diagnosis.
+If your loved one doesn’t have a diagnosed medical condition but you see them becoming more vulnerable, you may want to look at our section on frailty.

-You are a very important part of this equation.
+You are a very important part of all of this.
 How is the stress of seeing these changes in your loved one affecting you?

 - Are you increasingly worried about your loved one’s ability to live safely at home?

-- Are you needing to step up more?
+- Are you having to step up more?